0

 6

 • "The question is how strictly this is enforced" is a law enforcement and bureaucratic administration question, not a question of law.
-Dec 14, 2020 at 17:03
+Commented Dec 14, 2020 at 17:03

 • @BlueDogRanch I'm not entirely sure that's correct.
 State law can and does impose procedural requirements on voter registration, and any relevant legally binding regulations promulgated by the executive branch of a state government are also a form of law.